-- Buzz Lightyear of Star Command: The Adventure Begins (with Jade and Pixar; also did 2 episodes)
+- Buzz Lightyear of Star Command: The Adventure Begins (with Jade Animation and Pixar)

-- Chip 'n Dale Rescue Rangers: Replacing TMS.
+- Chip 'n Dale: Rescue Rangers (22 episodes) List Replacing TMS.

-- Cinderella 2: Dreams Come True: An aborted TV series that became a direct-to-video movie.
+- Cinderella II: Dreams Come True: An aborted TV series that became a direct-to-video movie.

 - Goof Troop (5 episodes) List

-- Hercules: The series (seven episodes, with various additional production facilities) List
+- Hercules: The Animated Series (seven episodes, with various additional production facilities) List

 - The Little Mermaid: The TV series, season 1 and the first half of season 2.

-- Mulan 2 (With support by Jade and Wang Film Productions)
+- Mulan II (With support by Jade and Wang Film Productions)

 - Piglet's Big Movie

-- Pocahontas 2: Journey To A New World: With the Canadian unit and Character Builders.
+- Pocahontas II: Journey to a New World: With the Canadian unit, Spaff Animation and Character Builders.